 The River of Light event takes place on Sunday 4 November from 5pm until 6.45pm along Liverpool’s waterfront and New Brighton’s Promenade.

 Absolutely, the River of Light event is FREE for all.

 Anyone who enjoys watching fireworks is welcome to attend.

 This is an annual event that celebrates the November 5th fireworks tradition.
 The event is open to everyone to enjoy and is especially popular with families.

-Family fun and street entertainment will start from 4pm on Sunday 5 November along the Liverpool Waterfront and New Brighton until the firework displays begin at 6.30pm.
-For more details on the start and end times of all activities, check out our What’s On In Liverpool page and our What’s On In Wirral page.
+Family fun and entertainment will start from 5pm on Sunday 4 November along the Liverpool Waterfront and New Brighton until the firework displays begin at 6.30pm.

 The River of Light event is taking place in 2 separate locations, Liverpool and Wirral.
 We recommended viewing the Liverpool fireworks from the Liverpool Waterfront in and around the Pier Head, Riverside Walkway and Princes Parade.
 For the Wirral fireworks, please head to the display at New Brighton near to Fort Perch Rock.